smyler3/inventory-manager/README.md

 TODO:

 - Add edit category functionality
-  -- Add edit category form
-  -- Link categoryCard to edit form + password field -- Create validators for edit form
+  -- Add lowStock and CriticalStock fields to create and edit forms -- Create validators for edit form
   -- Write postEditForm logic

+- Add checks on delete and edit pages that you have a valid categoryID

 - Add 404 page
 - Add layout page